ltrgoddard/thesis/temp.markdown

 > body politic of the familial unit, depicted as ‘a circle of teeth by
 > the cosy fire.’
 [120] The family collectively forms an estranged mouth
 > which ventriloquises its consumptive patterns and its own wounded
-> utterances, creating song from the shadow cast by loss.[^483]
+> utterances, creating song from the shadow cast by loss.[^484]

-According to Sutherland, ‘The Bee Target on his Shoulder’ is saturated with bathos: ‘moments of outright bathetic interruption in this poem […] are disruptive only if we permit ourselves to ignore the differently modulated bathos of the lines that they appear to interrupt’.[^484] Thus, in the poem’s final stages, an overbearingly sentimental example of what Mellors describes as ‘bogus quotation’—‘little | sister we sob merrily & settle down | by the newest grave’ (112–14)—shows up the equally false and conventional nature of what has gone before, visible most obviously in the dropping of the possessive pronoun ‘her’: ‘Bravely she traces | the path of father’s boots | on the lawn’[^485] The pseudo-Victorianism of this passage—its concern with small children and death, for example—raises through implication the most oppressive and emotionally tyrannical aspects of traditional fatherhood.
+\noindent According to Sutherland, ‘The Bee Target on his Shoulder’ is saturated with bathos: ‘moments of outright bathetic interruption in this poem […] are disruptive only if we permit ourselves to ignore the differently modulated bathos of the lines that they appear to interrupt’.[^485] Thus, in the poem’s final stages, an overbearingly sentimental example of what Mellors describes as ‘bogus quotation’—‘little | sister we sob merrily & settle down | by the newest grave’ (112–14)—shows up the equally false and conventional nature of what has gone before, visible most obviously in the dropping of the possessive pronoun ‘her’: ‘Bravely she traces | the path of father’s boots | on the lawn’[^486] The pseudo-Victorianism of this passage—its concern with small children and death, for example—raises through implication the most oppressive and emotionally tyrannical aspects of traditional fatherhood.
 Yet, far from proving the critical nature of all of Prynne’s engagements with fatherhood and the family, the vigilant skepticism of poems such as ‘The Bee Target on his Shoulder’ makes any uncritical or unwitting adoption of these structures elsewhere in his *oeuvre* all the more significant.
 Prynne is not a credulous consumer of bourgeois ideology; rather, that ideology is so pervasive that it shapes the thinking of even the most rigorously critical subject.

 The *ur*-father provided for Prynne by Mellors is Ezra Pound, a poet who, it was claimed at the beginning of this thesis, would ‘haunt every